 In every way, operating a truck requires physical exertion.
 There are many ways for a trucker to get hurt at work, from shifting gears and moving freight to maintaining your rig and visiting busy work sites or delivery areas.
 For years, as personal injury and workers’ compensation attorneys, our firm has been advocating on behalf of hurt workers in the trucking industry and their families across the state of New Jersey.
 We defend the families of truckers who have passed away in wrongful death proceedings, and we also represent truckers in almost every form of personal injury claim.
-If you sustained injuries as a truck driver, contact a qualified New Jersey truck driver injury lawyer at Camili & Capo today for assistance with your accident case.
+If you sustained injuries as a truck driver, contact qualified New Jersey truck driver injury lawyers at Camili & Capo today for assistance with your accident case.

 The weariness of truck drivers contributes to the prevalence of accidents on the road.
 Drivers of large trucks often have to put in long hours behind the wheel with little downtime since their employers demand rapid cargo deliveries.

 The number of hours a truck driver can work is restricted by, among other things, federal laws and regulations.
 In the case of commercial truck drivers, for instance, the maximum number of hours they are permitted to be behind the wheel is 11.
 They must also stop working for eight straight hours before taking a break, and they must be off the clock for ten hours before beginning their shift.

 Tired truck drivers may be less able to avoid accidents and keep their rig under control.
 Similarly, drowsiness might make it difficult to make sound decisions.
 Accidents involving fatigued truck drivers are much more likely to result in serious injury or death.

 Spending a lot of time in the cab is a major contributor to many of the most common injuries truckers sustain on the job.
 Occupation-related injuries and other major health problems might develop after prolonged exposure to vibration or prolonged movements.